 With its 1,200-year history, Kyoto is a city that constantly evolves with the seasons.
 From kimono colors to Japanese treats, seasonality plays a major part of the old capital of Japan, which is exactly why it has such a rich connection with haiku poetry.
 In this special episode, we enjoy some wonderful Photo Haiku from our international viewers straight from the center of Japanese tradition and innovation.

-I was delighted to discover this afternoon that the photo haiku I entered in the December episode of Haiku Master is discussed by the judges.
+The photo haiku I entered in the December episode of Haiku Masters (in Kyoto) is discussed by the judges in the programme.
 I must admit, I watch each episode with a sense of both dread and excitement as sometimes the judges point out aspects that they feel don’t work so well.
 Happily, this time both were very complimentary.
-I used a similar photo as the one below, but with the following haiku…
+I used a similar photo to the one below, but with the following haiku…

 Guest judge, writer Hisafumi Iwashita says, “I found the poem fascinating – the photo too.
 It looks like the leaves are rotting…also rotten leaves have a strong odour.
 And rather than a bird I imagined the sound of insects, not a strong fluttering of wings but more like the simmering of lots of tiny insect wings humming faintly.
 And what lies beneath might be the remains of a spent or extinct species, or just a withered seed to a particular life.
 Which is it I wonder? …Life repeats itself endlessly on and on, over and over and the forest is just a stage where the circle of life plays out.
 The continuation of life is a sacred thing – the same with our lives.
 But even though it is a holy thing, there is also something eerie about it.
 That is why I thought it so fascinating.”